Finding the True Frequent Itemsets: Experimental evaluation

-We evaluated the capability of our methods to control the FWER by first creating a number of enlarged datasets, and then run our methods to extract a collection of TFIs from thee dataset.
-We used a wide range of values (see Table~\ref{table:power}) for the minimum true frequency threshold $\theta$ and fixed $\delta=0.1$.
-We repeated each experiment on 20 different enlarged datasets generated from the same distribution, for each original distribution.
-In all the hundreds of runs of our algorithms, the returned collection of itemsets never contained \emph{any false positives}, i.e., \emph{always contained only TFIs}.
+In this set of experiments we evaluated how well the threshold $\hat\theta$ computed by our algorithm allows to avoid the inclusion of false negatives in $\FI(\Ds,\Itm,\hat\theta)$.
+To this end, we used a wide range of values for the minimum true frequency threshold $\theta$ (see Table~\ref{table:power}) and fixed $\delta=0.1$.
+We repeated each experiment on 20 different enlarged datasets generated from the same original FIMI dataset.
+In all the \emph{hundreds} of runs of our algorithms, $\FI(\Ds,\Itm,\hat\theta)$ \emph{never} contained \emph{any false positive}, i.e., \emph{always contained only TFIs}.
 In other words, the \emph{precision} of the output was 1.0 in all our experiments.
-This means that not only our methods can control the FWER effectively, but they are more \emph{conservative} than what is guaranteed by the theoretical analysis.
+Not only our method can give a frequency threshold to extract only TFIs, but it is more \emph{conservative}, in terms of including false positives, than what the theoretical analysis guarantees.